This Low Carb Buffalo Chicken Cracklins Recipe makes a fun appetizer or snack.

 After cracklins are cool to the touch, pipe a small amount of the Buffalo filling into each one.
 If the small pieces of diced chicken are getting caught in the piping bag, just cut more off the piping bag to allow more space.

 I hope you get a chance to make these.
+Check out the recipe below, and be sure to scroll down for even more delicious recipes from My Royal Kitchen.
 Enjoy!

 [amazon_link asins=’B01B1VC13K,B075MDQ977,B00004OCK1,B000PZSVOM,B07KQ4QTH6,B0756N4L7R,B07F6F631N,B07H79KX8W,B01FMW6RBQ’ template=’ProductCarousel’ store=’stealsandde08-20′ marketplace=’US’ link_id=’ec8b417b-4eee-4951-beb5-b74e276c433d’]